Lobelia-Earth/editorial/README.md

 # Editorial

-**Editorial** is a [Headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) that helps non-programmers edit website content, upload static files and publish contents to production.
+**Editorial** is a [headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) that helps non-programmers edit website content, upload static files and publish contents to production.

 Some example sites built with Editorial: